deepanshs/mrinversion/docs/getting_started.rst

 The solution from a linear model trained with the combined l1 and l2 priors, such as the smooth LASSO estimator used here, depends on the choice of the hyperparameters.
 The solution shown in the above figure is when :math:`\alpha=0.01` and :math:`\lambda=1\times 10^{-4}`.
-Although it's a solution, it is unknown if this is the best solution.
+Although it's a solution, it is unlikely that this is the best solution.
 For this, we employ the statistical learning-based model, such as the `n`-fold cross-validation.

 The :class:`~mrinversion.linear_model.SmoothLassoCV` class is designed to solve the